dinushchathurya/tekton-kaniko-docker-build/README.md

 ### Branches

-- [x] <a href="https://github.com/dinushchathurya/tekton-kaniko-docker-build/tree/master">master</a> (Basic Pipeline with Git Clone, Build and Push)
+- [x] master (Basic Pipeline with Git Clone, Build and Push)
-- [x] <a htef="https://github.com/dinushchathurya/tekton-kaniko-docker-build/tree/argo-manifest-update">argo-manifest-update</a> (Update ArgoCD manifest with new image tag and write-back to manifest repo)
+- [x] argo-manifest-update (Update ArgoCD manifest with new image tag and write-back to manifest repo)
-- [x] <a htef="https://github.com/dinushchathurya/tekton-kaniko-docker-build/tree/setup-triggers">setup-triggers</a> (Configure Tekton Triggers to trigger pipeline on push to master branch)
+- [x] setup-triggers (Configure Tekton Triggers to trigger pipeline on push to master branch)

 ### Install Tekton Tasks